SteelCompendium/data-rules-md-dse/Abilities/Conduit/5th-Level Features/Vessel of Retribution.md

   scc:
     - mcdm.heroes.v1:feature.ability.conduit.5th-level-feature:vessel-of-retribution-9-piety
   scdc:
-    - 1.1.1:13.2.8.4:02
+    - 1.1.1:11.2.8.4:02
   source: mcdm.heroes.v1
   target: Self or one ally
   type: feature/ability/conduit/5th-level-feature
 effects:
-  - effect: The first time the target is dying or winded before the end of the encounter, each enemy within 5 squares of them takes 15 holy damage.
+  - name: Effect
-    name: Effect
+    effect: The first time the target is dying or winded before the end of the encounter, each enemy within 5 squares of them takes 15 holy damage.
 ```